flipcamp/flipcamp.github.io/index.md

 We are happy to announce the Engaging Students unconference and journal CFP for 2015!

-## Engaging Students: An Unconference on Music Pedagogy
+## Engaging Students: An Unconference on Music Pedagogy – July 23–28, 2015

 Our 2015 unconference, foremerly known as FlipCamp, will take place *online* July 23–24, and *in person* at the [University of Colorado–Boulder](http://www.colorado.edu/music/), July 27–28.
 For more information or to register, please visit [the unconference website](http://www.colorado.edu/music/).